What is an Upflush Toilet System?

 Where Does the Waste Go in an Upflush Toilet

-An upflush toilet is a type of sewage treatment system that is commonly used in areas where traditional gravity-fed sewer lines are not available.
+An upflush toilet is a type of sewage treatment system that is commonly use in areas where traditional gravity-fed sewer lines are not available.
 Upflush toilets work by using a pump to force waste water and effluent up into a holding tank or leach field for treatment.
 So, where does the waste go in an upflush toilet?

 Do You Need to Vent an Upflush Toilet?